deathau/sliding-panes-obsidian/README.md

 # Version History

+## 3.3.0
+- Sliding panes should now work as expected in popout windows!
+- Pane resizing is back (but not saved to the workspace)
+- Some previous dodginess when toggling the plugin on and off and attempting to resize panes has been resolved
+- (Some) optimisations to streamline and speed things up a little bit.

 ## 3.2.5
 - Quick fix to prevent sliding panes in popout windows, as the experience is currently borked.